crdsonnet/alertmanager-libsonnet/README.md

 This project provides a jsonnet library for configuring [alertmanager](https://github.com/prometheus/alertmanager) and installing it on Kubernetes.

-The alertmanagerConfig library is generated at runtime from a JSON schema derived from the Go structs in Alertmanager.
+The alertmanagerConfig library is generated from a JSON schema derived from the Go structs in Alertmanager.
 The alertmanagerKube library is manually curated.

 ## Example